Highpoint2000/DX-Alert/README.md

 ## Version 3.7 (The screenshot function requires version 3.9b or higher when using the scanner plugin!)

-- Automatic screenshot creation and sending via email and/or Telegram integrated
+- Automatic screenshot creation and sending via email and/or Telegram integrated (activate in the settings and restart after!)

 ## Installation notes: